Communication Studies Major, B.A.

 COMM 100Communication and Social Process3

-Three COMM courses at the 100-300 level (including a minimum of 2 starting point courses in a single Pathway) 19
+Three COMM courses at the 050-300 level within a chosen pathway (including a minimum of 2 starting point courses) 19

-Three COMM courses at the 400-600 level (including a minimum of 2 courses in a single Pathway)9
+Three COMM courses at the 400-600 level within a chosen pathway9

 Three COMM electives (at any level and within any pathway)9